tsellam/tsellam.github.io/_posts/2018-01-13-Secret-Sauce-First-Results.md

 ### Other Datasets

 You may find Jupyter notebooks for all the other datasets in our [Github repository](https://github.com/tsellam/secret-sauce/tree/master/models).
-In short, we obtain satisfying results with similar methods on the small datasets (Noisemaker light and Guitar Effects light), but the results for the Moog collection are even worse than those for Noisemaker.
+In short, we obtain satisfying results with similar methods on the small datasets (Noisemaker light and Guitar Effects light), but the results for the Moog collection are worse than those for Noisemaker.

 ## Conclusion and Plan of Action